Deepak-Venkateshvaran/portfolio/_pages/talks.md

 <img align = "right" src="https://deepak-venkateshvaran.github.io/portfolio/images/1P9A4270.jpg" width="250" style="padding-right: 30px; padding-left: 20px; padding-bottom: 20px; padding-top: 10px;">

-The following is a list of invited, keynote, and plenary talks delivered since January 2021, the beginning of my ongoing Royal Society University Research Fellowship.
-These talks focused on organic semiconductors, thermoelectrics, nanomechanics, and more recently, on Science Policy in Government.
+The following is a list of invited, keynote, and plenary talks delivered since the beginning my Royal Society University Research Fellowship in January 2021.
+These talks focused on organic semiconductors (transport, thermoelectrics & nanomechanics) and more recently, on Science Policy in Government.

 **Prague, Czech Republic, September 2026** <br /> Keynote Lecture at the Nano Scientific Forum Europe (NSFE) <br /> _Feeling the Lattice: AFM as a Real-Space Probe of Charge Transport in Organic Semiconductors_ <br /> Invitation from Park Systems